protonemedia/laravel-splade-docs/x-data.md

 ## Local Storage

-The remembered state will be lost whenever the user performs a full refresh of the app.
-You may use the `local-storage` attribute to keep the state of the component in the browser's local storage.
+The remembered state will be lost whenever the user fully refreshes the app.
+You may use the `local-storage` attribute to keep the component's state in the browser's local storage.

 ```blade
 <x-splade-data remember="cookie-popup" local-storage default="{ accepted: false }">